Key takeaways

 Compulsory Education Laws

 Compulsory education laws require children in the U.S. attend school until a specific age, typically 16 to 18, depending on the state.
 Compulsory education laws focus on the importance of learning for all students.
-These laws improve school attendance and educational success.
 You can learn the minimal and maximum age of required attendance by state here.
 You can find out more about the laws of each state at resources like Justia.com.

 Additional Support Needs